I really didn’t think my life was that interesting, but hey, I’ll play along. I’m glad you’re digging in deeper. Read on…

 In 2013, I bought my first home.
-It’s a nice little 3-bedroom house in the historic district of Yakima, Washington.
+It was a nice little 3-bedroom house in the historic district of Yakima, Washington.
 In 2019, I decided that homeownership wasn’t for me.
 Sold the house, paid off all my debt, started renting an apartment, and investing in stocks.

 Somewhere along the way, after a few moves across the country, I decided that less was more.
 I began to take on the philosophy of minimalism.
 I’ve learned that the less we own, the more we accomplish.
 Less stuff equals more money.
 Less distraction equals more productivity.
 It was with this understanding that I started my Hip Diggs blog in 2014.

 One thing that I’ve always loved is music.
 I’ve spent countless hours listening to music.
 A favorite pastime used to be going to record stores and trying out a variety of new sounds.
 I’m sad to see those stores disappearing.